 The provisions of this Catalog, and its electronic version at www.HarrisburgU.edu, are not to be considered as an irrevocable contract between Harrisburg University of Science and Technology and the student.
 The University reserves the right to change any policy, provision or requirement at any time.
-This right to change a policy, provision or requirement includes, but is not limited to, the right to revise, reduce or eliminate course offerings in academic programs and to add requirements for graduation.
+This right to change a policy, provision or requirement includes, but is not limited to, the right to revise, reduce, or eliminate course offerings in academic programs, to change the medium of how courses and/or degrees are offered, and to add requirements for graduation.
 The student is responsible for adhering to the requirements, rules, policies and procedures, whether published in this Catalog, the Student Handbook, or other official media.